-The Company operates in one business segment, the exploration and development of oil and gas assets, in one geographical segment, the KRI.
+The Company operates in one business segment, oil and gas exploration and production, in one geographical segment, the KRI.
 As a result, in accordance with IFRS 8: Operating Segments, the Company has presented its financial information collectively for one operating segment.